anon92048/ergo-mixer-demo/README.md

 ------------------------------------------------------------------------------------------------------

-And Bob can mix mix his full-mix box with the new half-mix box:
+And Bob can mix his full-mix box with the new half-mix box:

 Remix - Bob: 114600